 After being in New York, I think everyone should visit there at least once.
 It’s a gorgeous big city where everyone feels at home.
 There is so much diversity and so much to see.
 The city’s public transportation, although crowded, was efficient.
 If you are in New York, be sure to try the pizza there.
 It is one of the best there is!

-Regarding the process to be enrolled for the clinical rotation with AMO, I can say that was simple and fast.
+Regarding the process to be enrolled for the clinical rotation with AMO, I can say that it was simple and fast.
 I don’t have any complaints about it.
 Finally, I can say that I highly recommend signing up with AMO.
-In the end, I got my letter of recommendation and I know it will help me get into residency.
+In the end, I got my letter of recommendation, and I know it will help me get into residency.